anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 first Bridge pool root's vote extension, used to prove the existence of a quorum decision on the root of the merkle tree of transfers to Ethereum and its associated nonce.

+Conversely, if the bridge is already enabled during genesis, the same steps need to be followed.
+Naturally, no restarting is required.

 ## Facets